As an avid traveler and travel blogger, I am always in the air. This year alone, I've been on 22 flights—2 international, the rest domestic.

 How you greet them sets the tone of the conversation.
 Smile and look like you have a teensy-weensy favor to ask them because you do.

 You: “I was just wondering if this was a full flight?
 I’m __________________ (in a middle seat/a little close to the bathroom/a little far back) and I just wanted to see if there was anything else available.
 I’m ______________ (by myself/it’s my anniversary and I’m flying to meet my significant other/it’s my birthday).”

-Don’t play coy, and let them know immediately that you’re talking to them because you want to move seats.
-You either can or you can’t, there’s no reason to beat around the bush.
-But, following up with some specific and somewhat-credible reasons that you’re asking could help your case.
-If it really is your anniversary/birthday even better, humans are generally good and if they can help you they usually try to.
+Don't play coy, and immediately tell them that you're talking to them because you want to move seats.
+You either can or can't; there's no reason to beat around the bush.
+But following up with some specific and somewhat-credible reasons that you're asking could help your case.
+If it really is your anniversary/birthday, even better, humans are generally good, and if they can help you they usually try to.